jadenyjw/utsc-cs-frosh/README.md

 **What is POSt?**

 *POSt stands for Program of Study.
 You may declare a major/specialization of your choice depending on your first year marks.*
+*Note: A CS Minor cannot be paired with any other CMS program.*

 **What is the required GPA to successfully be admitted into Computer Science POSt?**